Sligo: Two competitors die at rally car race

 - Published

-Two people have died while competing in a car race in County Sligo.
+Two people have died in a crash while competing in a car race in County Sligo.

 Motorsport Ireland confirmed the deaths at the Sligo Stages Rally, which was halted as a result, in a statement on Sunday.